Mountains and hills of England: South West England

 South of Bristol and Bath, the Mendip Hills (Black Down: 325 m) are the first group of hills in South West England.
 The Purbeck Hills (and their continuation onto the Isle of Wight) line the south coast, and a number of other groups of hills are also present in the area: the Quantock Hills (Will's Neck: 384 m), Blackdown Hills, Dorset Downs, Salisbury Plain and Cranborne Chase.
 Glastonbury Tor, although of only modest height (158 m), is significant for its claimed association with Arthurian legend.

 The highest and largest upland areas in the south-west are, however, the moors of the South-west Peninsula.
 Exmoor, in northern Somerset, and abutting the Bristol Channel, reaches 519 m at Dunkery Beacon, and is famous as the setting of Lorna Doone.
 Dartmoor, in Devon, reaches over 600 m (High Willhays: 621 m), and was the landscape for The Hound of the Baskervilles.

 Bodmin Moor, further to the south-west, is smaller (Brown Willy: 420 m).
 Like Dartmoor, it is a granite plateau, whereas Exmoor is formed from Devonian sediments.

+Table of hill groups above 300 metres

+This table uses 30 metres topographic prominence as the definition of a separate hill, as is common in the British Isles.